Why Did My Home Mortgage Fall Through?

 Mortgage underwriting is the process that lenders use to determine whether or not to approve a loan.
 It’s a complex process that considers several factors, including your credit score, employment history, and income.

-In this article, we’ll examine the mortgage underwriting process and why it sometimes leads to home loans falling through.
+Let’s examine the mortgage underwriting process and why it sometimes leads to home loans falling through — and what you can do about it.

 The appraisal process begins with a licensed appraiser completing a thorough inspection of the property.
 They’ll look at factors such as square footage, number of bedrooms and bathrooms, the home’s age, and the home’s condition.
 They’ll also compare the property to other similar homes in the area and account for any special features that may add value.